 DropStream has two ways to control which inventory ends up on which store.
 Which one to use depends on whether you’re keeping the SKU off the channel entirely or just shaping the quantity pushed.

-- Switch to the Listings tab.
+- Switch to the Settings tab, then select Store.

 Shape the quantity pushed per store